skhabiri/DS-Unit-3-Sprint-2-SQL-and-Databases/sqlite-u3s2m1/README.md

 subsets of them by type (i.e. subclasses), connected via a key (`item_id` and `character_id`).

-You can use the DB Browser or other tools to explore the data and work on your queries if you wish, but to complete the assignment you should write a file `rpg_queries.py` that imports `sqlite3` and programmatically executes and reports results for the above queries.
+While you can use the DB Browser or other tools to explore the data and work on your queries if you wish, but you should write a file

-Some of these queries are challenging - that's OK!
-You can keep working on them tomorrow as well (we'll visit loading the same data into PostgreSQL).
-It's also OK to figure out the results partially with a query and partially with a bit of logic or math afterwards, though doing things purely with SQL is a good goal.
+`rpg_queries.py` that imports `sqlite3` and programmatically executes and reports results for the above queries.

 [Subqueries](https://www.w3resource.com/sql/subqueries/understanding-sql-subqueries.php)
 and [aggregation functions](https://www.sqltutorial.org/sql-aggregate-functions/)
 may be helpful for putting together more complicated queries.

-## Assigment - Part 2, Making and populating a Database
+##  Part 2, Making and populating a Database

 Load the data (use `pandas`) from the provided file `buddymove_holidayiq.csv` (the [BuddyMove Data